dpsbot-project/DPSBot/en/install.md

 # How to install?

-it is strongly recommended that deploy via heroku!
+it is strongly recommended that deploy via heroku.

 # cloning git & make heroku app